Four Ways to Use Your Core Values to Attract and Hire Great People

 "We are Hiring" sign on door

-In each Quarterly Session, when reviewing the Core Values on the V/TO™ with my clients, I always ask, “Are these the right core values?
+In each Quarterly Session, when reviewing the Core Values on the Vision/Traction Organizer (V/TO) with my clients, I always ask, “Are these the right Core Values?
 And are you using them to hire, fire, review, reward, and recognize people?”
-The answers I get reveal that while most EOS companies are faithfully using the People Analyzer™ to evaluate their existing employees, many struggle with how to integrate the core values in the hiring process.
+The answers I get reveal that while most EOS companies are faithfully using the People Analyzer to evaluate their existing employees, many struggle to integrate the Core Values into the hiring process.

-In general, I recommend that my clients focus on infusing core values into two specific areas in the hiring process:
+In general, I recommend that my clients focus on infusing Core Values into two specific areas in the hiring process:

-2. Evaluating Candidates – Confirming that the applicants share and exhibit your core values
+2. Evaluating Candidates: Confirming that the applicants share and exhibit your core values

 Attracting Talent by Marketing Your Core Values and Culture

-1. Create a standard blurb highlighting your values – use it in every job posting, on the Careers page of your website, and in your employer profile pages on job sites.
+1. Create a standard blurb highlighting your values: Use it in every job posting, on the Careers page of your website, and in your employer profile pages on job sites.

 We hire, fire, review, reward, and recognize our teammates based on these characteristics, so it’s important that you share these values in order to be part of our team.

-• Choice Recovery, now known as Wakefield, created short videos for each of their values – Love, Distinct and Deeply Connected, and Personal Responsibility – and are sharing them with candidates to help them understand the kind of culture they have created in the company.
+• Choice Recovery, now known as Wakefield, created short videos for each of their values – Love, Distinct and Deeply Connected, and Personal Responsibility – and is sharing them with candidates to help them understand the kind of culture they have created in the company.

 Evaluate Candidates Based on Your Core Values

-One EOS Company has the Visionary do this in the final interview – basically, he says, “If you don’t share these core values, you’re not going to make it here.
-This is our culture – if you don’t think you’ll fit, it’s better if you decide right now not to join our team – because we will eventually find out if you don’t and then we will decide for you.”
+One EOS company has the Visionary do this in the final interview.
+Basically, he says, “If you don’t share these Core Values, you’re not going to make it here.
+This is our culture.
+If you don’t think you’ll fit, it’s better if you decide right now not to join our team, because we will eventually find out if you don’t, and then we will decide for you.”
 While that may seem harsh, it’s been quite effective for setting expectations about culture and behavior with new hires, and there’s no guilt from leaders when someone needs to be terminated due to a core values violation or mismatch.

-Of course, there are many other great ways to integrate core values into your hiring process.
+Of course, there are many other great ways to integrate Core Values into your hiring process.
 Start with these fundamentals, and then experiment until you find what works best for you and your company.

-Blog originally posted to EOS Worldwide in April 2019
+Blog originally posted to EOS Worldwide in April 2019.

 Related Posts